Asbestosis

 Background

 Exposure to asbestos occurs through inhalation of fibers in air in the working environment, ambient air in the vicinity of factories handling asbestos, or indoor air in housing and buildings containing asbestos materials.
 Heavy exposures to asbestos can occur in the construction or shipping industries, particularly during the removal of asbestos materials for renovation, repairs, or demolition.
 Workers are also likely to be exposed during the manufacture and use of asbestos products (eg, textiles, floor tiles, friction products, insulation [pipes], other building materials), as well as during automotive brake and clutch repair work.
-Asbestos stopped being manufactured in US materials since the 1970s.
+Asbestos stopped being manufactured in US materials in the 1970s.

 Pathophysiology and Etiology